 Coronary Artery Disease Can be Reversed

-The 12-week program starts September 3 through November 19, from 4 to 7 p.m.
-It includes instruction from physicians, nurses, counselors and individuals that have successfully implemented a heart healthy program in their lives.
-Highlights include risk factor evaluations, including analysis of lipids; label reading, nutrition, supplements, how to make health choices when dining out; a heart medication review; stress reduction techniques, which include t’ai chi, yoga and Heart Math; and exercise instruction.
+The Heart Series program includes instruction by physicians, nurses, counselors and individuals that have successfully implemented a heart-healthy program in their lives.
+Highlights include risk factor evaluations, including analysis of lipids; label reading; nutrition and supplements; how to make health choices when dining out; heart medication review; and stress reduction techniques, including tai chi, yoga, heart math, exercise instruction and communication.

 Katzenberg is a cardiologist with the UA Sarver Heart Center who emphasizes a healthy lifestyle as the best prevention against heart disease, and Edna Silva, RN, has worked in cardiac rehabilitation since 1989.
 The program is designed for anyone that wants to prevent, halt, stabilize and reverse coronary artery disease.

 For more information, call Richy Feinberg at 520-797-2281.